-(i) Correctly labelled in at least one national or regional language;

-use on cotton.
+- Correctly labelled in at least one national or regional language; - Registered nationally for use on cotton.

-Pesticide mixtures can be
+Pesticide mixtures may be used only if:

-(i) The mixture itself is

-registered; or

-(ii) on site mixtures of
+- (i) The mixture itself is registered; or - (ii) on site mixtures of individually registered pesticides are permitted under local regulations.

-individual registered

-pesticides are permitted

-under local regulation.

-Registered nationally for

-labelled and any mixtures are approved for use.
-Registered pesticides are those for which a relevant regulatory authority has assessed the risks of use for specific

-The intent is to minimise the harmful effects of pesticides by ensuring any pesticides are nationally registered, clearly
+The intent is for the Producer to have systems in place to minimise the harmful effects of pesticides by ensuring pesticides are nationally registered, clearly labelled and any mixtures are approved for use.